washrafayoub/easy-web-app/examples/form-tutorial/README.md

 ![form tutorial screen shot](https://raw.githubusercontent.com/ma-ha/easy-web-app/master/examples/form-tutorial/form_tutorial_2.png)

-The browsers netowrk debugger shows the request to the `http://localhost:8888/test` -- of course it fails, because no service is implemented to respond at this URL.
+The browser network debugger ("F12" is my friend) shows the request to the `http://localhost:8888/test` -- of course it fails, because no service is implemented to respond at this URL.

 ## Post action result -- show it in another view